-Revenue from Contracts with Customers.
-As of January 1, 2018, we adopted ASU 2014-09 amending revenue recognition guidance using the modified retrospective method for contracts with completion dates subsequent to January 1, 2018.
-Results for reporting periods beginning after January 1, 2018 are presented in accordance with the new guidance, while prior period amounts are not adjusted and continue to be reported in accordance with our historic accounting policies.
+Leases.
+As of January 1, 2019, we adopted the Accounting Standards Updates ("ASU") amending the guidance related to accounting and reporting guidelines for leasing arrangements using the optional transition method that allowed for a cumulative-effect adjustment in the period of adoption.
+Results for reporting periods beginning after January 1, 2019 are presented under the new guidance, while prior period amounts were not adjusted and continue to be reported under the accounting standards in effect for those periods.